insights

 Read time 3 minutes

-Research suggests that the complex medical needs of chronic pain patients may not be wholly met by a prescription for opioids or an NSAID alternative.1,2 Chronic pain has been increasingly recognized as a biopsychosocial condition, and many clinicians find that a personalized multimodal interdisciplinary treatment approach is preferred over medication only.3,4 Studies strongly support a biopsychosocial basis to all pain, even pediatric chronic pain; the subjective experience of chronic pain is believed to result from interactions between multiple contributors, including nociceptive, affective, sociocultural, behavioral, and cognitive.4,5
+Chronic pain affects people worldwide, impacting work and life activities.1 In the US, an estimated 20.9% (~51.6 million people) experience chronic pain,2 and the complex medical needs of these patients may not be wholly met by a prescription pain reliever.
+Chronic pain has been increasingly recognized as a biopsychosocial condition, and many clinicians find that a personalized multimodal interdisciplinary treatment approach is preferred over medication only.1,3,4 The subjective experience of chronic pain is believed to result from interactions between multiple contributors, including nociceptive, sociocultural, emotional, behavioral, and cognitive.1,3,4

 In the extended video below, functional medicine clinician Henri Roca, MD, discusses his approach to chronic pain and explores those tools that help empower patients in their healing journey.